jshuadvd/ibm-blockchain-4-multi-cloud/README.md

 ### Getting started with IBM Blockchain Platform for Multicloud

-<b>Putting this disclaimer up front: to fully run this pattern, you will have to pay some money.</b>
+<b>Putting this disclaimer up front: to fully run this pattern, you will have to pay some money.</b> If
+you are an IBMer, then you should be able to run this for free, but other than that, you will have to purchase the IBM Blockchain Platform

 The IBM Blockchain Platform - which leverages the open-source Hyperledger Fabric project to rapidly build and scale blockchain networks - can be deployed accross public and private clouds, your own data center,